XRPLF/xrpl-dev-portal/content/concepts/server/transaction-censorship-detection.md

 ---
 html: transaction-censorship-detection.html
-parent: xrpl-servers.html
+parent: rippled-servers.html
 blurb: XRP Ledger provides an automated transaction censorship detector that is available on all rippled servers.
 labels:
   - Blockchain
 ---
 # Transaction Censorship Detection

-[New in: rippled 1.2.0][]

 The XRP Ledger is designed to be censorship resistant.
 In support of this design, the XRP Ledger provides an automated transaction censorship detector that is available on all `rippled` servers, enabling all participants to see if censorship is affecting the network.

-While a `rippled` server is in sync with the network, the detector tracks all transactions that should have been accepted in the last round of [consensus](intro-to-consensus.html) and included in the last validated ledger.
+While a `rippled` server is in sync with the network, the detector tracks all transactions that should have been accepted in the last round of consensus and included in the last validated ledger.
 The detector issues log messages of increasing severity when it sees transactions that have not been included in a validated ledger after several rounds of consensus.